NitroxNinja/orbiterAll/Documentation/Dynamo_Debut.md

 ### June 2019
   I also want to briefly mention I was in this 3 week algebra speedrun boot camp, but after getting a B I decided not to continue and quit the 3rd week to focus on building the robot.
 After looking at it, regardless if I did complete it, I think my academic progression transition from high school to university would've been more or less the same.
 This boot camp I think is pretty necessary in the plot of this story since it kinda made me focus less on school and more on robotics... which in a way made me better at school, and I started getting A's and stuff.

+I then took it apart, went to use my old DR4B, and put a 3 cube claw on it, and while it was nice, it didn't achieve the goals we wanted, which was to have a extremly good stacker.
+Plus later on we would find out rollers for scoring on towers was more convienient than having a claw lift up and go down into the pocket of the goal.
+We experimented with a drop down hook vs just a large claw, and realized both ideas were stupid

 Back to the story, so then after building that I started experimenting with building a "Goofy" robot, meaning there would be a tray with a double sided roller intake on it, and then the intake was attached to a 2-bar lift.
 So essentially this robot could achieve and do 99.99% of what was needed in order to win in this game.
 My build quality from the DR4B to the goofy degraded seriously, and it's no joke, while what I did was considered "ok" for most, I looked at it funny one day and realized this should be the final robot.
 My robot was too wide, and I didn't even know if it could intake cubes or not.
+The tray was too steep the intake wasn't low enough to touch the cubes adequately, and more.

 So then what I did was rebuild everything and start from the ground up once again.
-This time we sort of approached a 1727G built style and use hinges to bow out the rollers instead of having them on a screwjoint, which would flex pretty easily if there wasn't any support (non-cantilevered bar)
+This time we sort of approached a 1727G built style and use hinges to bow out the rollers instead of having them on a screwjoint, which would flex pretty easily if there wasn't any support (non-cantilevered bar).
+I attached a 135 degree angle bracket and put a screwjoint on it to mount the tray.
+Whenever the tray went forward to score into the zone, there were tiny green wheels that hooked onto the wedge bar and would bring the whole robot forward as it scored.
+I say that was pretty smart of me.

 ### July 2019